intesys/ymock/ROADMAP.md

 Stuff that needs fixing.

+- [ ] Un-break broken functionality (regressions due to an unfinished refactor)
+  - [ ] Ability to individually toggle mocks
+  - [ ] Mock overrides should appear in UI when submitted
+  - [ ] Global VS local state
+  - …
 - [ ] Fix light theme
 - [ ] Fix TS issues
 - [x] yMock's postinstall script no longer works when handled by turbo in the context of the dev script
 - [x] The `/demo` route should be hidden in production
 - [x] Fix sidebar mapping in standalone mode
 - [x] There's something not 100% working with the `__ymock` basepath

+### Distribution

+What we need to do to distribute the app on the npm registry.

+- [ ] Define how the module(s) will be packaged
+  - [x] Unbundle "Launcher" into its own workspace
+    - [x] Write build script for the Launcher workspace, setup package.json
+  - [ ] Write build script for the yMock workspace, setup package.json
+- [ ] Test a real-life installation

 ### Maintenance